-During the financial year ended December 31, 2017, the Company had no standard arrangement pursuant to which directors were compensated by the Company for their services in their capacity as directors except for the granting from time to time of incentive stock options.
+During the financial year ended December 31, 2019, the Company had no standard arrangement pursuant to which directors were compensated by the Company for their services in their capacity as directors except for the granting from time to time of incentive stock options.

-No share-based awards or option-based awards were earned by the directors who were not NEOs during the year ended December 31, 2017.
+The following table summarizes the compensation paid to directors of the Company who were not NEOs during the financial year ended December 31, 2019.